- Future Students

 Nancy grew up in a small community where little help was given to the Chicana/o or Latina/o community, especially in the public schools.
 Her parents did not approve of education given in the public schools because of its poor quality, and was placed in a private Catholic School for the remainder of her education.
 She experienced several racist and sexist situations that only fueled her to try harder and succeed.

 Nancy is currently a junior at Eastern Washington University and has declared her major in the Sociology and Women's and Gender Studies departments.
 Over the past few years she has become greatly interested in one day assisting juvenile delinquents, at risk children, or abused children.

-Abstract: Psychological Impact of the "Dutiful Daughter Role" within the Mexican American Community From a Feminist Perspective
+2012 TRiO McNair Research Internship-Psychological Impact of the "Dutiful Daughter Role" within the Mexican American Community From a Feminist Perspective

 Munoz, Nancy (Jessica Willis), Women's and Gender Studies, Eastern Washington University, Washington